open-data-rescue/climate-data-rescue/README.md

 - datetime "updated_at",       :null => false
 - integer  "transcription_id"
 - integer  "asset_id"
-- integer  "entity_id"
+- integer  "fieldgroups_id"

 ### Template

-A Template has many Assets and Entities and essentially defines what types (Fields) of records are to be collected from a given image (Asset).
+A Template has many Assets and Fieldgroups and essentially defines what types (Fields) of records are to be collected from a given image (Asset).

 #### Relationships
-- has many: assets, entities
+- has many: assets, fieldgroups
 - belongs to: asset

 #### Attributes